Using Books When Teaching English to Children

 3. Holistic development

-When choosing a story book, think about how you can use it to enhance the children’s development in a holistic way.
-For example, with Goldilocks and The Three Bears you can work on the following areas:
+When choosing a storybook, think about how it can support children’s development in a holistic way.
+For example, Goldilocks and the Three Bears lends itself naturally to a wide range of learning areas:

-• Literacy, language and communication – Invite the children to listen to and join in with the story, with repeated refrains, building up new vocabulary and structures.
+• Literacy, language and communication – children listen, join in with repeated refrains, and build vocabulary and structures.

-• Mathematics – In this story, the children are introduced to the language of size – big, medium and small.
+• Mathematics – the language of size: big, medium, small.

 4. Ask questions